 Language elements and applications.
 Algorithm development.
 Introduction to data structures.
-Prerequisite: Some experience with programming or permission of instructor.
+Prerequisite: Computer Science 105 or other programming experience with permission of instructor.
+3 Credits.

 Computer Science 210.
 Additional Languages.

 A guided self-study course in which students learn an additional language or the advanced features of a language they already know.
 May be taken, with different languages, up to three times.
 Prerequisite: Computer Science 180 and permission of instructor.